puppy sleeping indoors Melatonin

 Side effects of melatonin in dogs

 There are few reported side effects of melatonin in dogs so long as it’s administered correctly and at the proper dosage.
-In fact, the lack of side effects often makes it a more preferable choice than tranquilizers or other drugs.
+The lack of side effects often makes it a more preferable choice than tranquilizers or other drugs.

 Still, there are a few side effects that you should watch out for.
 Report these to your vet.
 They may wish to recommend a lower dose or advise a different course of treatment.